TediusTimmy/FunnyMachine/README.md

 This drops the quotient and then the remainder onto the belt.
 If the divisor is zero, then the quotient is zero and the remainder is the dividend.

 ## Notes on Synthetic Instructions (and How the Belt Works):
 At this point, I need to describe how the belt works.
-This belt is implemented as a ring buffer.
+This belt is implemented as a FIFO ring buffer.
+The destination of all operations that generate a result is implicitly the back of the queue.
+Belt locations are referenced relative to the back of the queue.
 Belt location 0 is the most recently generated result.
 This ring buffer retains the last 15 results (0 to 14).
-Locations 15 has a special value: zero.
+Belt location 14 is the least recently generated result (it was first into the queue) and it will be replaced by the next result (it is the first out).
+Location 15 has a special value: zero.
+There is a balance between having useful values available, and belt depth, and I'm not sure if I've hit it.
 ### DEC
 This is just subtracting belt location 15 from some other belt location with the borrow in flag set.
 ### INC